Vinothsuku/vizdxp/README.md

 **This package is also hosted [online](https://vizdxp.herokuapp.com).** Pls feel free to explore with your own data

 ## License
-- vizdxp is completely free and licensed under MIT license.
+- vizdxp is completely free, open sourced and licensed under MIT license.
 - Vizdxp is developed with Streamlit as the framework.
 Further details on [streamlit](https://www.streamlit.io/)
 - Plotly is the visualization library used.
 Further details on [plotly](https://plotly.com/)